Steps in Preparing for Surgery:

 - Physical exam by your primary care physician

 - Selecting your support person

-- Provide your health history information (One Medical Passport)
+- Provide your health history information to the surgery center Pre-Operative Nurse

 - Contact your insurance company